 We replicated most of the effects from previous studies.
-The actor who exerted more effort was considered more moral.
+The actor that who exerted more effort was considered to be more moral (both in terms of core goodness and value commitment).
 Compared to other studies, the respective effect sizes fall at the lower end.
-The effects were smaller than in previous studies conducted in the U.S. and were more in line with findings from Germany or France (Celniker et al., 2023, Studies 2a, 2c; Tissot & Roth, 2025).
+The effects are considerably smaller were smaller than in previous studies conducted in the U.S. and are more were more in line with effects found in findings from Germany or France (Celniker et al., 2023, Studies 2a, 2c; Tissot & Roth, 2025).
 As anticipated, the high-effort actor was perceived as warmer and less competent than the low-effort actor.
 In contrast to prior research, no significant results concerning pay deservingness were obtained.